Travel Budget Japan: How much it costs and how to save

 Tokyo Prefecture

-Watching the sunset from Carrot Tower, Setagaya City: FREE
+Watching the sunset from Carrot Tower, Setagaya City [Google Maps location]: FREE

 Kanagawa Prefecture

-How much to budget for Dining and Groceries in Japan?
+How much should you budget for dining and grocery items in Japan?

-As mentioned above, during our time in Japan, we stayed mostly in accommodation that had a kitchen with basic cooking facilities, enabling us to have at least two meals a day at home.
-That said, it was sometimes easier and cheaper to buy ready-to-eat meals from convenience stores such as Lawsons, 7-Eleven or Family Mart – though we did try to limit those occasions to avoid adding to Japan’s plastic waste problem.
+As mentioned above, during our time in Japan, we stayed mostly in accommodation with a kitchen with basic cooking facilities, enabling us to have at least two meals a day at home.
+That said, it was sometimes easier and cheaper to buy ready-to-eat meals from convenience stores such as Lawsons, 7-Eleven, or Family Mart—though we did try to limit those occasions to avoid adding to Japan’s plastic waste problem.

 Our most expensive meal was at Steakland Kobe - but it was well worth it